coder/docs/setup/kubernetes/local-preview.md

    specific version is required because of a recent downgrade to Linux Kernel 4.9 due to a [bug][docker-bug-url].

-### SSH

-When using kind for your local preview, SSH is not configured to run by default.

-When using Docker Desktop for your local preview, SSH works as long as your machine does not have an existing SSH server running on port `22`.

 ### Air-gapped clusters

 The local preview option does not work in an air-gapped deployment.

 ## Option 1: Kind

-**Note:** The kind script installs Coder v1.18.1 and is currently incompatible with Coder v1.21.

 To install Coder, run: